Suzanne (Mark Ronson and Raye song)

 "Suzanne" is a song by the British musician Mark Ronson and the British singer-songwriter Raye.
-It was released through Sony Music UK on 13 June 2025, and marks the first collaboration between the two artists.
+It was released through Sony Music UK on 13 June 2025, marking the first collaboration between the two artists.
 Ronson produced the song with Tommy Brenneck, and both wrote it with Raye and Eric Hagstrom.
-Commercially, "Suzanne" has peaked at number 34 on the UK singles chart.
+Commercially, "Suzanne" peaked at number 34 on the UK singles chart.

 Background and release

 The Swiss luxury watchmaker Audemars Piguet invited their ambassadors Mark Ronson and Raye to participate in the "APxMusic" programme, as part of the 150th anniversary of the brand's creation.
 Both artists stated that they had admired each other's works for several years, and Ronson said that he felt "the stars aligning at exactly the right moment" when they united.
 They started working on the song "Suzanne" in parallel to the track "Grandma Calls the Boy Bad News" from F1 the Album, the soundtrack album to the 2025 film F1.

 Raye stated that she was "quite nervous and scared" for the song's reception after persistent comparisons with the English singer and songwriter Amy Winehouse, with whom Ronson worked with on Back to Black (2006) and "Valerie" (2007).
 Raye later chose to "forget what anyone else is gonna say", and expressed her long-term admiration for Winehouse.
 "Suzanne" was released on 13 June 2025 through Sony Music UK, after a series of teasers the days prior.
 It was accompanied by a music video, which follow the artists working in the studio and performing the song in different locations.